suganesh007/suganesh007/README.md

 **<h1>👋Hi there!
 I’m SUGANESHWARAN S</h1>**
 <h2>🎓 Background:</h2>
-          A passionate software developer with a focus on Python and web technologies. <br>
+          A passionate software developer with a focus on Python and web technologies.
-          I love building innovative solutions and exploring new tech. <br>
+          I love building innovative solutions and exploring new tech.
           Dive into my account to see my projects and skills in action! 🚀
 <h2>💻 Skills & Interests:</h2>
           Proficient in Python, Java, and C.Experienced with web development using HTML, CSS, and JavaScript.